-A process flow sheet and/or block diagram indicating the individual equipment, all emission points and types of control applied to those points.
+a process flow sheet and/or block diagram indicating the individual equipment, all emission points and types of control applies ed o those points.
 The unit numbering system should be consistent throughout this application.

 A process flow diagram is attached.